Skip to content Right to work and employer obligations - International House Helsinki

 The right to work for a holder of a residence permit for an employed person is granted only in the professional field for which the residence permit has been granted.
 For the specialist residence permit the right to work is granted as a specialist for any employer in the same type of work.
 For the researcher residence permit the right to work is granted as a researcher and the possibility for additional part-time work.

-You can find more information about the right to work on Migri’s website, as well the exceptions for non-EU/EEA nationals.
+You can find more information about the right to work on Migri’s website opens in new tab opens in new tab, as well the exceptions for non-EU/EEA nationals opens in new tab opens in new tab.

 Citizens of Nordic countries, the EU/EEA and Switzerland do not require a residence permit to start working in Finland and have an unrestricted right to work in Finland.